grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # Authenticator

 The authenticator is a structured message that can be exported from either party of a TLS connection.
-It can be sent out-of-band to the other party of a TLS connection to be validated.
+It can be transmitted to the other party of the TLS connection at the application layer.
+The application layer protocol used to send the authenticator SHOULD use TLS as its underlying transport.

 An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private